JohnstoneKats/SequencingDataAnalysis/M6A-seq/m6a_README.md

 ```

-Next, align the trimmed Fastq files with STAR, then convert to Bam and index with samtools.
+Next, the trimmed Fastq files are aligned with STAR, which converts to Bam and sorts.
 These settings are are very low stringency for alignment, as the fragments appear small.

 ```
 module load star